The Sumerian Military: Professionals of Weaponry and Warfare

 Detail, Relief of early war wagons on the Standard of Ur, c.
 2500 BC (Public Domain)

 The Sumerian chariot was crude but innovative for its day.
-In all likelihood its early use was for the king and nobles.
-There is indication later on that Lugalzagesi (or Lugal-Zage-Si), the last Sumerian king, boasted that his vassals could provide him 600 battle-cars for war.
-However, it is recorded that the king of city-state of Umma had an elite unit of 60 battle-cars at his beck and call.
-This is the only evidence which gives detail into the number of vehicles by any state for war.
+In all likelihood, its early use was for the king and nobles.
+There is an indication later on that Lugalzagesi (or Lugal-Zage-Si), the last Sumerian king, boasted that his vassals could provide him 600 battle cars for war.
+However, it is recorded that the city-state king of Umma had an elite unit of 60 battle cars at his beck and call.
+This is the only evidence that details the number of vehicles by any state for war.

-The Sumerian battle-car, cumbersome and slow as it would have been, was used for shock troops.
+The Sumerian battle car, cumbersome and slow as it would have been, was used for shock troops.
 The arms of the charioteer were the javelin or axe.
 Moreover, the vehicle likely transported its heavy infantry to the battlefield.
-Overall, the Sumerian battle-car was indeed slow, but provided mobility for the infantry and delivered shock to the enemy.
+Overall, the Sumerian battle car was slow but provided mobility for the infantry and delivered shock to the enemy.

-Further information on the military organization of the Sumerian military is vague at best.
+Further information on the Sumerian military’s military organization is somewhat vague.
 However, understand that the idea of a Sumerian military organization is generic.
-In other words, the Sumerian civilization was just that—a civilization consisting of a series of independent city-states.
-Some Sumerian kings controlled just one city-state, while others held multiple city-states under their control.
+In other words, the Sumerian civilization was just that—consisting of a series of independent city-states.
+Some Sumerian kings controlled just one city-state, while others controlled multiple city-states.
 Therefore, the number of troops a single king could field varied.
-This also applies to the amount of professional troops under the command of the king.
+This also applies to the amount of professional troops under the king’s command.
 Some kings could afford many, while many more could not.

-As for battlefield performance, it would not be unreasonable to think that the conscripted men, who made up the bulk of the Sumerian fighting force, were primarily used since the professional soldier was far costlier to lose and fewer in number.
-Not only was the professional crucial in determining the outcome of the battle, but he also was crucial in keeping the peace within the city and most importantly, needed to protect the king.
+As for battlefield performance, it would not be unreasonable to think that the conscripted men, who comprised the bulk of the Sumerian fighting force, were primarily used since the professional soldier was far costlier to lose and fewer in number.
+Not only was the professional crucial in determining the outcome of the battle, but he also was crucial in keeping the peace within the city and, most importantly, needed to protect the king.
 While increasing the ranks of professionals sounds lucrative from a position of security, it was too expensive.
 The costs to pay, feed, and equip the professional soldier, especially increasing their numbers, were too much.
 It was far cheaper to rely on temporary conscription.
-However, this would not last, for Eannatum, King of Lagash (circa 2455-2425 BCE), established the first Mesopotamian empire in history through constant warring.
+However, this would not last, for Eannatum, King of Lagash (circa 2455-2425 BCE), established the first Mesopotamian empire through constant warring.

 Battle scene with horsemen, Assyrian, about 728 BC, from Nimrud.